Dinosurr/tic-tac-toe/README.md

 The program will let you chose to play with two players or against the computer

-Program was written by me but heavily inspired by https://codereview.stackexchange.com/questions/173753/object-oriented-tic-tac-toe-game
+Program was written by me but inspired by https://codereview.stackexchange.com/questions/173753/object-oriented-tic-tac-toe-game